simonagren/simonagren.github.io/postscopies/azfunc-migrate/index.md

 ![nomatch](./doesnotmatch.png)

-So go in to you code project, `.vscode`, and then in `settings.json` change the `azureFunctions.projectRuntime` to `~3`.
+So go into your code project, `.vscode`, and then in `settings.json` change the `azureFunctions.projectRuntime` to `~3`.

 ![psett](./projectsetting.png)

-Beware that changing the local project setting to `~3` and then deploying to a `already deployed function app` does NOT change the runtime in Azure.
+Beware that changing the local project setting to `~3` and then deploying to an `already deployed function app` does NOT change the runtime in Azure.

 # Conclusion
 My preferred way would be to use the Azure Functions Extension all the way.
-Rmember to change the default version to `~3`.
+Remember to change the default version to `~3`.
 And the approach for migration would be:
 1. Change to `~3` in the `settings.json`.
-2. Do a `npm start` and try the function locally in the emulator.
+2. Do an `npm start` and try the function locally in the emulator.
 Make sure it works
-3. Via the `Azure Function Extension` change the appsettings of the `function app` to use runtime `~3` and node `~12`.
+3. Via the `Azure Function Extension` change the app settings of the `function app` to use runtime `~3` and node `~12`.
 4. Deploy the functions to the function app via the extension.
 5. Drink a preferred beverage while waiting.